jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

        },
    ]

-Using :ref:`our clever parameter file <params-radiation>` however, we may specify this directly at the command-line using
+Using :ref:`our clever parameter file <param-radiation>` however, we may specify this directly at the command-line using

 .. code-block:: bash

    ./concept \
-       -p params/tutorial \
+       -p param/tutorial \
        -c "_lin = 'photon + massless neutrino + metric'"

 This idea of combining species is embraced fully by CO\ *N*\ CEPT.
 As such,